jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 -----

 ****************************************************************************************
-how to automatically make a Python Test Driven Development Environment
+how to automatically make a python test driven development environment
 ****************************************************************************************

 You made it this far and have become the greatest programmer in the world.
 Following the `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, I would write a program that contains all the steps above.
 I can then use it to make a Test Driven Development Environment any time I want without having to remember each step of the process